 If you are thinning out any clumps of snowdrops once they have finished flowering, then we would be glad of some for the Su3a Commemorative Garden at Whirlowbrook Park.
 They could be brought to the March drop-in, or delivered to 17 Cherry Tree Drive, S11 9AE, or phone me on 255 8948 and I will arrange collection.
 Shelagh Woolliscroft

-We are now into our ninth year of creating and maintaining the SU3A Commemorative Garden at Whirlowbrook Park.
+We are now into our tenth year of creating and maintaining the Su3a Commemorative Garden at Whirlowbrook Park.
 We are a group of about 20 regulars, and others help when they can.
 New members are always made very welcome!
-Come to the park on the second or fourth Tuesday morning and try us out - there is always coffee and biscuits at around 10.30 am!
-For more information see our home page.
+Come to the park on the second or fourth Wednesday morning and try us out - there is always coffee and biscuits at around 10.45 am!

 Why do we do it?
 Patsy says it is for the satisfaction of working with others on a project that is worthwhile, that gives something back to the community.
 Besides, the garden is such a lovely place to be!